eljeko/confluent-examples/kafka-oauth-kip-768/README.md

 # Start Confluent Platform on Docker

+**NOTE**: before starting the Counfluent Platform Cluster and start connection test be sure to copy the client secret in the [client-oauth.properties](client-oauth.properties)

     cd scripts
     ./02_start-cp.sh

 Wait for CP to startup

-**NOTE**: before starting the connection test be sure to copy the client secret in the [client-oauth.properties](client-oauth.properties)

 # Test the oauth authorized config